 There are lots of options when it comes to where to stay in Puerto Vallarta, as each neighborhood of this vibrant city offers something different.
 Although most of the city’s accommodations are in relatively safe areas, we recommend staying in either Zona Romantica, Nuevo Vallarta, or the Hotel Zone.

 Zona Romantica is perfect for a laid-back traveler who enjoys vibrant nightlife, cultural dining, and lots of shopping.
 Nuevo Vallarta is great for those who prefer a resort experience with a more chill beach ambiance.
 The Hotel Zone, on the other hand, provides less of an authentic cultural feel but does allow plenty of opportunities for shopping and fine dining, as it’s home to some of the best restaurants in Puerto Vallarta.

 There are tons of activities to keep you busy near all three of these areas, so you really can’t go wrong no matter which one you choose.
 Below are our personal favorites hotels in Puerto Vallarta in the safest areas:

 Zona Romantica – Casa Nicole Boutique Hotel ($$$)

 For a stay in the Zona Romantica district, we recommend checking out the Casa Nicole Boutique Hotel.
 This luxury hotel offers a blended design of colorful Mexican tiles and antiques mixed with the sleek, contemporary features of a modern hotel.
 They offer a wide variety of both Mexican and American-style dishes, and incredible on-site amenities.
-A King suite at this hotel will range from $123-145 USD per night.
+A King suite at this hotel will start from $225 USD per night.